Jearde/git-tutorial/doc/best_practices.md

 - Assign merge request to reviewer
 - Review the changes
 - Approve the merge request
-- Merge the changes into the main branch
+- Merge the changes into the main branch (one of the following options)
-    - Squash commits (if used in the project)
+    - Merge rule: Create a merge commit
+    - Merge rule: Squash and merge (preferred by me)
+    - Merge rule: Rebase and merge
 - Close the issue